Several of HFW's practice areas work on matters related to international trade. Here's the lowdown on the sector.

 Such disputes take a different course if there's a multilateral trade agreement in place.
 These can be: simple agreements that regulate trade between two states; complex treaties that set up international trading organisations like the European Union; or even agreements between different international bodies.
 Unlike the WTO system, most multilateral trade agreements include an Investor-State Dispute Settlement (ISDS) clause, which allows private entities (like the company above) to initiate disputes against state parties directly.
 Instead of being heard in a state's court, these disputes are resolved via arbitration.
 This effectively provides investors with a neutral forum in which to air grievances, but as a method it's also courted a fair amount of controversy: the hearings are often closed to the public, and critics claim that well-resourced corporations can abuse the system to thwart the adoption of policies they dislike.

 International trade is one of the practices most affected by Brexit.
 Previously, international trade law has not been much of a major area of work for lawyers and experts from Whitehall to the City – Britain's trade deals were all negotiated via the EU by Brussels Eurocrats – but that may be about to change.
-Post-Brexit Britain is set to go it alone and will have to (re)negotiateinternational trade deals that it previously enjoyed as part of the EU.
+Post-Brexit Britain is set to go it alone and will have to (re)negotiate international trade deals that it previously enjoyed as part of the EU.
 This will mean negotiating new free trade agreements (FTAs) with both the EU itself and countries with which the Union already has FTAs which range from Switzerland and South Korea to Vietnam and Colombia.
-Recent speculation points towards the adoption of an FTA with the EU similar set up to that of Canada's free trade agreement, but exactly what can and will happen on this front remains to be seen.
+Recent speculation points towardsan associate membership of the European Free Trade Association (EFTA), which could allow ministers to sign up to EFTA’s existing free trade deals outside the EU, rather than negotiate them from scratch or fall back on the basic structure of the WTO's terms –but exactly what can and will happen on this front remains to be seen.

 The need for all these new trade deals creates a headache-inducing morass of complications for the EU's future trading relationships with every other country in the world.
 Suffice to say that international trade negotiators and lawyers will have to jump in to explain to both the government and businesses what the options are.
 For more detail on this we recommend reading this excellent briefing note written by former deputy prime minister and trade negotiator Nick Clegg, who is now EU spokesperson for the Liberal Democrats in parliament.